raspberrypilearning/freecad-dice/en/step_4.md

 ![task_tab](images/task_tab.png)
 --- /task ---

-To make sure that the pips are all placed accurately you will need to create a construction geometery to begin with.
+To make sure that the pips are all placed accurately you will need to create a construction geometry to begin with.
 This is a little like a guide, helping you to accurately place the remaining sketch.

 --- task ---
 Click on the drop down arrow next to the *Create a regular polygon in the sketcher* icon.